 Saxon-settled Brasov was first constructed as a fortified town.
 Many remnants of this past still exist today, such as the Black and White Towers.
 Walls, bastions, towers, and other elements were strategically placed surrounding Brasov, and most are in solid condition.
 As you explore the edges of the old town, you’ll encounter many of these spots and have the amazing sense of a preserved Medieval city.

 While we prefer to simply wander with a small guidebook or historical brochure in hand, you might want to delve deeper into the history of Brasov.
 A free walking tour of Brasov runs every day at 3pm and can give you the insight you’re after.
+Getting a quick education into the background of the city is truly one of the best things to do in Brasov.

 Visit the First Romanian School